riaddajani/CogSci-Projects/README.md

 ## Description
 This repository serves as a playground for various cognitive science-related projects and experiments.
+All original files were in python scripts but I've since moved them to notebooks.
 Dive in to explore the different Jupyter notebooks and their implementations.

 ## Latest Updates